tychoBlender/jekyll-now/_posts/2012-04-01-Google-Youtube.md

 ### Brand Channel YouTube Gadgets

-YouTube Gadgets are now discontinued features on <a href="{{ site.url }}/images/youtube-brand-channel-onesheeter-en.pdf" target="_blank">YouTube Brand Channels</a>.
+YouTube Gadgets are now discontinued features on <a href="{{ site.url }}/images/youtube-brand-channel-onesheeter-en.pdf" target="_blank" style="display:inline-block">YouTube Brand Channels</a>.
 Small web applications, or rich media ads, were embedded  within a brand channel, highlighting content and custom functionality typically not part of Youtube.com.
 Gadget work created for GSUITE/Google Apps for Business, Google SketchUp, Snapfish and YouTube.
 Beginning in 2016, to align with the increase in mobile viewership, YouTube Gadgets were in a transition to a responsive site redesign.
 Other work includes features within Product Blog like Top Ads of the Year.

 * Google App Engine